 Working in the healthcare community has its risks, one being the exposure to bloodborne pathogens.
 Bloodborne pathogens are microorganisms in human blood that can cause disease in humans.
 These pathogens include, but are not limited to, hepatitis B (HBV), hepatitis C (HCV) and human immunodeficiency virus (HIV).
 These are serious infections with even more serious repercussions, often leading to chronic disability and a lifetime of struggles.
-However, they can be avoided when treated with caution.
+However, they can be avoided when treated with caution and the proper safety and compliance training.

 A common way that first aid team members, nurses, and other healthcare personnel are exposed to these diseases, is through their work with and around sharps.
 Needle-sticks and other sharps-related injuries put these workers at a higher risk for infection and make it necessary for strict implementation of rules and regulations.
 These injuries are so common, that the Center for Disease Control and Preventions estimates more than half of nurses will experience at least one needle-stick during his/her career.
 A more striking statistic says that among phlebotomists, 22% of sharps injuries occurred during or after disposal—often resulting from over-filled sharps containers; that is why the CDC recommends containers be replaced when they are 2/3 to ¾ full.
 Either way, to avoid these risks, it is important to maintain caution and exercise the correct procedures when working with sharps and in environments where blood is present.